Thursday's Columns

 I could have had a normal life had it not been for the luck of the draw.

-Something newspaper reporters hate to do is candidate interviews before upcoming elections.
+Something newspaper reporters hate to do is candidate interviews in the run-up to general elections.
 What’s your position on this or that?
 Repeat after me.

-When you throw school boards, county commissioners, city council races, judges, state and national reps into the mix, there can be dozens of candidates in races in a newspaper’s coverage area.
+When you throw school boards, county commissions, city councils, judges, state and national reps into the mix, there can be dozens of candidates in races in a newspaper’s coverage area.
 It’s a big job for a newsroom staff to interview all of them.
 Everybody has to chip in, from the sports and “social” stuff staff, to police beat reporters and investigators.

-In 1978, Richard Connor was the managing editor at the Oakland Press in Pontiac, Michigan, in Oakland County, on the northern fringes of Detroit, where America’s big cars were produced.
+In 1978, Richard Connor was the managing editor at the Oakland Press in Pontiac, Michigan, in Oakland County, on the northern fringes of Detroit, where America’s big cars were manufactured in sprawling manufacturing plants.

 Rich (as I called him) and I had started out together at a small-town daily on the Michigan/Indiana border.
 He kept moving up the organizational ladder and to bigger newspapers and always brought me along with him.
 I never had any desire to be anything other than a beat reporter.

-It was Connor’s job to assign candidate interview stories to reporters from the different departments.
-Because he knew nobody liked doing candidate interviews, he wrote the names and party affiliations of all the candidates on slips of paper, put them in a bag and went around the newsroom where everybody grumbled as they reached into the bag to pull out a name.
+It was Connor’s job to assign the candidate interviews to reporters from the different departments.
+Because he knew that nobody liked to do it, he wrote the names and party affiliations of all the candidates on slips of paper, put them in a bag and went around the newsroom where everybody grumbled as they reached into the bag to pull out a name.

 The 1978 mid-term election for Congress was coming up.
 I drew the name of Andy Rothstein.
 I looked up at Connor.
-“Never heard of him.”
+“Who's he?"

 “Affiliated with something called the U.S. Labor Party,” he said.
-“Read what’s on the slip of paper.”
+“It's on your slip of paper."

 I grumbled.
-“Damn it, I’m in the middle of something big, new leads in the Hoffa case and I can’t just…” He just moved on like he was in no mood to argue.
+“Damn it, Rich, I’m in the middle of something big, some big new leads in the Hoffa case and I can’t just…” He just moved on like he was in no mood to argue.
 He was the boss.

 I made some phone calls and managed to arrange a date and time for Andy Rothstein to come into the newspaper for an interview.

 I was hung over and feeling pretty rough the morning he showed up with two affiliates, I think you could call them.
-I still remember their names: Glenn Maseros and Gerald Pechenuk.
+I still remember their names: Glenn Mesaros and Gerald Pechenuk.
+A few years later, in 1985, Mesaros would run unsuccessfully for Mayor of Minneapolis.
 I recently noticed on Facebook that Gerald’s wife, Mindy, is running for a city council seat in Oakland, California.

 I ushered them into a small meeting room.
 I sat on one side of a rectangular table and the three of them sat together facing me from the other side.

-First question: If elected to Congress, what are you going to do about the energy crisis?
+First question for Rothstein: If elected to Congress, what are you going to do about the energy crisis?

-Energy, how we move, was the biggest news story in Detroit at the time, even pushing Hoffa off the front page.
+Energy, or how we move, was the biggest news story in Detroit at the time, pushing even Hoffa off the front page.
 A National Energy Crisis had been declared.
 An Energy Czar appointed.
-The world was running out.
+The world was running out Energy.
 Everybody knew it was true.
-In the newsroom, we took it as a given because The New York Times was saying it was so.
+In the newsroom, we took it as a given because The New York Times said it was so.
 Even Cronkite.

 The story first broke in 1972 when the Rockefeller Foundation’s “Limits to Growth” study came out.
-It concluded that we were at the summit of a Bell Curve of Peak Oil, a finite commodity, and were starting to go down the other side and would have to start doing with less and less in order to at least postpone the inevitable entropic end, when everything was in perfect balance and nothing moved, so best to get what’s to get in the moment, in the now.
+It concluded that we were at the summit of a Bell Curve of Peak Oil, a finite commodity, our main source of energy, and that we were starting the long slide down the other side and would have to start making do with less and less of American pie in order to at least postpone, if nothing else, the inevitable equilibrium of entropic death, when everything was in perfect balance and nothing moved.
+The idea would reshape the culture.
+Best to get what’s to be gotten in the moment, in the now.

 I looked across the table at the Congressional candidate and his two affiliates.
 What’s the plan, Stan?